-Life in Athens is Almost Back to Normal
+Life in Athens Will Soon Be Back to Normal

 We are not going to lie to you.
-Like everywhere else in Europe, 2020 is being hard for Athens and Greece as a whole.
-We went through a pretty strict lockdown in March and April, with most commercial activity on hold.
-Fortunately, we were able to walk outside and exercise every day.
-Since then, slowly but surely, measures were lifted.
-Today, almost everything is open and, following protocols, safe.
+Like everywhere else in Europe, 2021 is being hard for Athens and Greece as a whole.
+We went through a pretty strict lockdown in spring last year and again this winter, with most commercial activity on hold.
+Fortunately, we are able to walk outside and exercise every day.
+Soon, measures will be lifted and Greece will reopen for tourism.

-Bars and restaurants are open with more space between tables, constant cleaning, and masked employees.
-You can hear live Greek music in the streets of Plaka and Monastiraki.
-Some concerts are taking place too, but with smaller audiences and strict social distancing.
-What’s more, the wonderful Athens and Epidaurus Festival is back!
-You can enjoy great music in open-air historical settings!
+Last summer was almost like every other summer.
+Bars and restaurants were open with more space between tables, constant cleaning, and masked employees.
+You could hear live Greek music in the streets of Plaka and Monastiraki.
+Some concerts were taking place too, but with smaller audiences and strict social distancing.
+What’s more, the wonderful Athens and Epidaurus Festival was back!
+You could enjoy great music in open-air historical settings!